Changing Our Attitudes About Substance Misuse and Addiction

 Community and school-based prevention and education programs are also important to keep young people away from drugs.
-Showing them the effects and that there are alternatives can help to reduce the amount of drug use.
+Showing adolescents the serious effects of drug abuse, and that there are alternatives, can help to reduce the initial temptation to try drugs and the amount of drug use.

 For those who are already addicted, finding reputable and reliable treatment is key.
-Many addicts think they can do it on their own, when in fact that is not the case.
-Once those who are addicted to drugs understand that their addiction is a chronic brain disease, they can begin to get the treatment they need.
-Any family and friends must also understand this so that they can support the recovery process.
+Many addicts think they can do it on their own, when, in fact, that is not the case.
+Once those who are addicted to drugs understand that their addiction is a chronic brain disease, they can begin to understand that the treatment is necessary.
+Any family and friends must also understand this so that they can help to support the recovery process.

-Treatment for Substance Misuse and Addiction at SpringBoard Recovery
+Treatment for Substance Misuse & Addiction at Springboard Recovery

-Making the decision to get help is the first, and often the hardest part of seeking treatment for a drug or alcohol addiction.
-But, once a call is made to Spring Board Recovery, our expert team will begin by assessing your addiction.
+Making the decision to get help is the first and, often, the hardest part of seeking treatment for a drug or alcohol addiction.
+However, once you make a call to Springboard Recovery, our expert team will begin by assessing your addiction.
 This will include reviewing your history of drug abuse so that a customized treatment plan can be made.

-Once the treatment plan is established, any detox programs will occur first.
+Once the treatment plan is established, any detox program will occur first.
 This is often best done under the supervision of doctors and nurses who can help with any physical side effects that can accompany detox.
-The duration of detox differs from patient to patient since each person’s level and type of drug use is not the same.
+The duration of detox differs from patient to patient since each person’s type and level of drug use is not the same.

-When detox is complete, the team at Spring Board Recovery will introduce therapy sessions so that you can begin to discuss your addiction.
+When detox is complete, the team at Springboard Recovery will introduce you to therapy sessions, so that you can begin to discuss your addiction.
 This includes getting down to the root of what caused the addiction.
 There has to be a reason why you chose to start using drugs.
 Once again, understanding that addiction is not a character flaw is crucial to treating substance misuse.
-Through individual and group therapy sessions, those struggling with addiction can begin to understand what influences led them to their addiction.
-Once they understand what they are, they can begin to work to avoid them.
+Through individual and group therapy sessions, those struggling with addiction can begin to understand what influences and experiences led them to their addiction.
+Once they understand what they are, they can begin to work to resolve them or avoid them.

 While some patients thrive in a one-on-one setting, others do better in the presence of others who are fighting the same battle.
-They can share their stories more easily and get support from others who are going through the same thing.
-Through therapy programs, addicts learn how to live better lives without drugs and alcohol.
+They can share their stories more easily, and get support from others who are going through the same thing.
+Through therapy programs, addicts learn how to live better lives without the use of drugs and alcohol.
 They often find new interests and new groups of friends as they begin to live their sober lives.

-They also learn life skills to help keep them sober.
+Recovering addicts also learn the necessary life skills and coping mechanisms to help keep them sober.
 Some even go on to become treatment advisers to help others who are experiencing the same thing they once did.

 Changing Our Attitudes = Ending the Stigma of Addiction

-If you’re ready to take the first step in treating your substance misuse and addiction, contact SpringBoard Recovery today.
+If you’re ready to take the first step in treating your substance misuse and addiction, contact Springboard Recovery today.
 Let our team help you by first assessing your addiction so that we can find the best way to help you.
-Take the first step and let Spring Board Recovery show you how to begin your journey to sobriety.
+Take the first step, and let Springboard Recovery show you how to finally begin your journey to sobriety.